mamintoosi/Overlapping-Cluster-GCN/README.md

 Cluster-GCN, in average.
 </p>

-This repository provides a PyTorch implementation of Overlapping-Cluster-GCN as described in the submitted paper:

-> Overlapping Clusters in Cluster Convolutional Networks,
-> Mahmood Amintoosi,
-> JAC, 2021

 ### Requirements
 The codebase is implemented in Python 3.7.11 on Google colab. package versions used for development are just below.